CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 - How to run a database query that retrieves tabular data in node express to an endpoint.
 - Inserting data from an endpoint.
 - Updating data from an endpoint.
-- Dealing with unclear user stories.
-There was a TRAP in one of these user stories.
 - What is the difference between user story, use case and user acceptance test.